Picovoice/porcupine/demo/python/README.md

 The demo application cannot auto-detect the CPU type on all variants of Raspberry Pi.
 Hence you need to provide the path to correct library file manually using `--library_path` command line argument.
 Please refer to [README.md](/lib/README.md).

+# Demo Application Non-Blocking

+This demo offers the same functionality as standard demo except that it uses non-blocking API of PyAudio.
+The use of non-blocking API can be beneficial in platforms that have weaker CPUs (such as Raspberry Pi Zero).

+# Demo Application Offline

+It allows testing Porcupine on a corpus of audio files.
+It is mainly useful for quantitative performance benchmarking.